Frequently Asked Questions

 Does the English Riviera have the status for life?

-In order to keep the Geopark status, ERGO will have to show that it had been an active member of the Geopark Network across a number of categories:
+In order to keep the Geopark status, the English Riviera Geopark Organisation (ERGO) has to show that it has been an active member across a number of categories:

 What practical benefits does it bring?

 The UNESCO Global Geopark status does not come with a pot of money to spend on local projects.
 However: